rosettadb/dbt-studio/README.md

 - Explore your data using an in-app SQL editor with auto-run, formatting, and result preview.

+#### Git Integration

+- Use the built-in Git explorer with Select All feature to easily commit and manage project changes.

-#### Run dbt Commands
+#### Run dbt™ Commands

-- Compile, test, run, and document dbt projects directly from the UI—no terminal needed.
+- Compile, test, run, and document dbt™ projects directly from the UI—no terminal needed.

 #### AI-Powered Workflow

 Leverage AI to:

-- Automatically draft dbt models from descriptions or table schemas.
+- Automatically draft dbt™ models from descriptions or table schemas.
 - Generate joins, transformations, and aggregations with minimal input.
 - Translate business questions into SQL queries for analysis.